Spoiler warning: story spoilers for Doom Eternal and Doom 2016 follow.

 I worried that, in its evident ambition to build a universe and generally go bigger with Doom Eternal, id would lose the focus it found in 2016 and finally stretch the original premise too thin.
 But it has, once again, found a reason that we all need Doomguy.
 It leans into his destruction of those energy filters in Doom 2016, but Doom Eternal takes it further.

 Where the original Doom was a simple game about killing demons, Eternal is a game about simplicity, and its appeal.
-It’s not just a power fantasy, but a fantasy that power can be a solution to every problem.
+It’s not just a power fantasy, but a fantasy that power – specifically in its basest, most physical sense – can be a solution to every problem.
 It never occurs to Doomguy to do anything other than punch or shoot to fix things.
 As an audiolog from a resistance scientist says, he “represents humankind’s rage, our will to persevere, to overcome that which would threaten our survival.
 He is an uncompromising, relentless being of violence, and shows none of the hesitation shared by politicians and other leaders in our time of judgement.”

 It’s a little on the nose, sure, but it’s a bold attempt to make Doomguy’s simplicity, conceived in an era when it didn’t need justifying, relevant to today.
 Fellow ’90s meathead Duke Nukem looks tragically obsolete by contrast (although, sadly and to the dismay of developer Machine Games, we live in an era where people are willing to march under Nazi flags, so Wolfenstein’s B.J.
 Blazkowicz is more relevant than he ought to be, albeit for much more specific reasons than Doomguy’s reinvention).

-You might point out that a demonic invasion is not climate change, and that even the most milquetoast of today’s politicians would agree that the only solution that merits the name is to bloody kill them all, but that’s satire: making a point by taking real problems to absurd extremes.
-And Eternal follows through, by showing other figures argue for other approaches to the apocalypse.
+You might point out that a demonic invasion is not climate change, and that even the most milquetoast of today’s politicians would agree that the only solution to such a problem that merits the name is to bloody kill them all.
+But that’s satire: making a point by taking real problems to absurd extremes.
+And Eternal follows through, by showing that, yes, there are those willing to advocate compromising with the apocalypse.

 Samuel Hayden, meanwhile, continues to argue that “this could’ve been avoided with different leadership”.
 Despite the examples of Argent D’Nur and of his own protégé Olivia Pierce, who were each betrayed or seduced by exposure to Hell’s resources, he still thinks he could’ve controlled them, which puts a delicious twist of irony on his accusing the Khan Maykr of hubris.